Especially relevant for operations-heavy businesses with real workflow complexity.

 Pain points

-• Operational drag across scheduling, notes, updates, and follow-up
+- Operational drag across scheduling, job notes, updates, and follow-up

-• Heavy admin load between field teams and office teams
+- Heavy admin load between field teams and office staff

 Opportunity areas